petrelharp/pyslim/docs/tutorial.md

      mut_type[j] = mt[0]
 ```

-Now, we compute the frequency spectrum, and aggregate it.
+Now, we compute the frequency spectrum, and aggregate it
+to produce the allele frequency spectrum separately by mutation type.
 We'll use the function `np.bincount` to do this efficiently:

 ```{code-cell}